Narrative Writing Skills

 Narrating an incident constitutes the writer’s narration about a real-life incident or experience.
 Readers enjoy a story that captures the imagination.
 Not only the story is good, it also conveys a meaning.

-Five Steps to Narrate an Incident
+Four Steps to Narrate an Incident

 - Jotting down points